waleedahmad98/basic-ig-scraper/README.md

 * BeautifulSoup
 * Selenium
 * Requests
-* Validator_Collection (checkers)

-Just run the run.py file and enter your credentials.
+Just run the run.py file and enter your credentials and the images will be saved into an images folder after the scrape is done.

-## Note:
-The images saved are not of full quality, but are lower res photos.